db1996/TaskerHa/README.md

 You can respond to entity state changes, call any HA service, or retrieve an entity's state.

+TaskerHA lets you:

+- Call any Home Assistant service from a Tasker action
+- Read the state and attributes of any entity
+- Trigger Tasker profiles when an entity changes state over a websocket connection

 Table of contents:
 - [ TaskerHA](#taskerha)
   - [Requirements](#requirements)